 The makeup of the international student body at Goizueta reflects our strong commitment to providing a global experience for all students to actively learn from each other about the interplay of cultural, political and business practices around the world.

-We accept a scanned copy of your university transcripts for evaluative purposes.
+We accept a scanned copy of your university transcripts for evaluative purposes; the document must include the institution's name, your name, degree conferred (with date), and all courses taken with relevant grades.
 We do not accept records that you have downloaded for personal use.
-We require transcripts from all undergraduate and graduate institutions attended.
+Transcripts from all undergraduate and graduate institutions attended are required.
 If you are admitted to the program you will be required to submit official transcripts with your enrollment deposit.

 We require a certified translation of all transcripts if the original was not issued in English.
 The Admissions Committee strongly recommends that international applicants have their academic transcripts authenticated by EducationUSA, a U.S. State Department affiliated network of advising centers throughout the world, or by World Education Services.